 Funding = Position Value × Funding Rate

-You should be aware of the tick value of the futures contract you are trading and the usual tick movements of the contract.
-They would significantly impact the profit and loss and the corresponding volatility of your futures position.
+Traders using perpetual contracts should be aware of the tick value of the futures contract they are trading and the usual tick movements of the contract.
+These would significantly impact the profit and loss, as well as the corresponding volatility of their futures position.

 In addition to learning some of the basics of trading futures contracts, check out the basics of an exchange for details on the functions of cryptocurrency exchanges, how they operate, and what types of orders and trades users can execute.

 Due Diligence and Do Your Own Research